coolsun/aiven-web-analytics/README.md

 # aiven-web-analytics-kafka-python-postgreSQL

-Demonstrates Ecommerce web analytics collection with Aiven's Kafka and PostgresQL services.
+Demonstrates Ecommerce web analytics collection and analysis via real-time streaming service with Aiven's powerful and ease-of-use Kafka and PostgresQL services.

 Simulation data with two csv files:
 1. products.csv: a list of products, their related products, and price